AutoPurchase/name_compare/README.md

 ### *class* MatchingBlocks

-A class contains the data about all the matches:
+A class contains the data about all the matches.
+This class has a converter to string that prints readable summary about its matches.

   #### Constants:
     LETTERS_MATCH = 0